Credit Card Processing Fees_Web Ready Header

 Unfortunately, though, there’s no way for merchants to completely avoid paying these fees.
-The charges that come with debit card and credit card transactions are an inevitable part of doing business.
+The charges that come with debit card and credit card transactions are an inevitable part of doing business, making these costs challenging to manage.

 What Are the Average Credit Card Processing Fees?

-Card issuers each have their own fee structure.
-There are a few different variables when it comes to what a credit card company charges to process transactions.
+Card issuers each have their own fee structures that are unique to them, even if the service they are offering is the same.
+There are a few different variables when it comes to what credit card processing companies charge to process transactions.
 The transaction volume, the type of business and the types of transactions play a role.
-It also depends on whether it’s an e-commerce, in-person, keyed-in, or swiped transaction.
+It also depends on whether it’s a card-not-present, in-person, keyed-in, or swiped transaction.

 What about how the different credit card processing fees stack up against one another?
-Each card brand is different.
+Each card brand is different, as are the cards within their range offered via financial institutions.
 On average, American Express charges the highest rates.
-But American Express also provides advanced security protections for customers.
+But American Express also provides advanced security protections for customers, in addition to bigger rewards and perks to incentivize regular use.

 How to Offset Credit Card Processing Fees